ro6ertkenny/kai-memory-palace/linux/shell-and-bash/bash/README.md

 I can express intent through Bash,
 I understand the system’s response,
-and I can act on it safely.
+and I can verify and act safely.

 That is command-line fluency.